gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 ```

 ### Generate arcs
-Now that all of the nodes have been added to our influence diagram we must generate the arcs.
-This step orders the nodes, gives them indices and reorganises the information into the appropriate form.
+Now that all of the nodes have been added to our influence diagram we generate the arcs between the nodes.
+This step automatically orders the nodes, gives them indices and reorganises the information into the appropriate form.
 ```julia
 generate_arcs!(diagram)
 ```